cuibardelia/my-sports-app-be/README.md

 An npm install should be enough; make sure you use one of the relatively newer Node versions, ofc :)

+To run MongoDB (i.e. the mongod process) as a macOS service, run: brew services start mongodb-community@6.0

+To stop a mongod running as a macOS service, use the following command as needed: brew services stop mongodb-community@6.0

 Scripts: